 I would have preferred to buy mine at Bed Bath & Beyond since I could have used a 20% off coupon and their return policy is second-to-none, but they didn't have any in stock.
 Frankly, I was fairly certain this experiment would be a failed one and I'd be bringing my “fryer” back within a week.

-Well, color me surprised. 😳 I absolutely love this thing.
-So far, aside from many, many batches of today’s Air Fryer chicken nuggets, I’ve made a few different kinds of chicken (all have turned out great), incredibly crispy French fries, and even some yeast-raised donuts.
+Well, color me surprised. ?
+I absolutely love this thing.
+So far, aside from many, many batches of today's Air Fryer chicken nuggets, I've made a few different kinds of chicken (all have turned out great), incredibly crispy French fries, Air Fryer fried wontons, and even some yeast-raised donuts.
 Everything has turned out awesome.
 How about some Air Fryer Buffalo Cauliflower Bites?
 Don't mind if I do!

 Not only has the food been great, but the appliance heats up very quickly (I haven't found it necessary to “preheat” it at all) and the clean-up is simple.
 Be sure not to use an aerosol oil spray, as that has additives that can damage the nonstick coating of the fry basket.
 My Air Fryer came with a non-aerosol oil mister, but it's not so easy to use.
 I'm not buying another sprayer, though.
 They're too expensive and have too many issues.